riscv-boom/riscv-boom/docs/sections/BranchPrediction/Backing-Predictor.rst

 ------------------------------------

 The *global history register* is an important piece of a branch predictor.
-It contains the outcomes of the previous $N$ branches (where
-$N$ is the size of the global history register).
+It contains the outcomes of the previous :math:`N` branches (where :math:`N` is the size of the global history register).
 [12]_

-When fetching branch $i$, it is important that the direction of the previous $i-N$ branches is available so an accurate prediction can be made.
+When fetching branch :math:`i`, it is important that the direction of the previous :math:`i-N` branches is available so an accurate prediction can be made.
 Waiting till the *Commit* stage to update the global history register would be too late (dozens of branches would be inflight and not reflected!).
 Therefore, the global history register must be updated